 Dr. Jones changed my anti-rejection drug again to try to help the headaches.
 I received platelets.
 My hair started falling out while I was in the shower.
 Then we worked on the remaining patches.
 Wade said it reminded him of brushing a shedding horse.
 I ended up with a poodle knot like David Letterman's.
 It didn't take long for the rest to fall out.

 We spent the afternoon with ophthalmologist Stella Kim, M.D., trying to decide what's causing my partial blindness.
 I can't type, text, read or watch TV.
 This is very frightening.
 Dr. Jones kept reassuring me that the headache and blindness were reactions to the drugs and that it would go away.
 He was right.

 My white blood count came up from .30 to 1.20 today.
 Battling mouth sores.

 I slept all night long without morphine for the headaches, throwing up or diarrhea.
 I dreaded telling Dr. Jones goodbye since his rotation was over, but he was so proud because my white blood count had spiked to 9.6, platelets 97 and hemoglobin 8.3.

 This happened fast, like overnight.
 I have officially grafted to my donor.
 My vision is improving and my headache is gone.

 It's been two weeks since my transplant.
-I was released today by Nina Shah, M.D., now on rotation.
+I was released today.
 There was lots of packing up, lots of goodbyes.

 I'll never forget the utmost care, attention and love the doctors and staff gave me.
 I will forever be grateful.
 MD Anderson is truly number one.